SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 designated initializers.

 A class can override properties, methods, and initializers of its superclass.
-That said, a designated initializer of the class must call one of its superclass's designated initializers before the class overrides any of the superclass's properties.
-Overridden methods must be marked with the ``override`` keyword.
+Overridden methods and properties must be marked with the ``override`` keyword.

 Although properties and methods declared in the *superclass* are inherited by the current class, designated initializers declared in the *superclass* are not.